auoie/twitch-vods/NOTES.md

 See [here](https://samjmck.com/en/blog/using-caddy-with-cloudflare/) to setup authenticated origin pulls.
 To tune performance, see [here](https://news.ycombinator.com/item?id=32865497).

+Authenticated origin pulls basically prevent people other than Cloudflare from making requests to your server.
+See [here](https://caddy.community/t/refuse-anyone-except-cdn-caching-server-to-access-my-server/5598/5).
+If a website has improperly configured Cloudflare, it might be possible to scan the entire IPv4 address space with something like `zmap`.

 Caddy's memory usage is absurdly high compared to NGINX.
 See [here](https://github.com/caddyserver/caddy/issues/3834) for some cool graphs.